bravomartin/bkme-iphone-app/README.md

     * handle errors and inform the user.
     * daemon/setTimeout to try to send periodically.
 * Messaging system to show and delete temporary messages.
+* improve the ui and overall look of the app
 * probably more.